Smashing Daily #16: Money, Approval, Devices

 If you want to support complex multi-touch gestures on touch devices, this library might be what you’re looking for.
 The issue with a library like this is that most of the time you only need one or two of these gestures, not all of them.
 It would be great if this was set up in a modular way so you can pick and choose what you need.
 But the good thing is that support for different browsers is actually pretty good; it’s not just another iOs library!

-“We’re in an icon-sharpness limbo”
+“We’re in an icon-sharpness limbo12”

 With the rise of retina displays we suddenly have a new problem: images look blurry on these shiny new devices.
 Two often-heard solutions are using icon fonts or using SVG.
 Simon Uray shows us that both solutions do not result in the sharpness you might expect.
 I think that not all has been said about these technologies—more people should experiment with SVG and publish about it, as there are probably many more possibilities with it than what we already know.
 Paul Boag wrote something about this issue too13.

 “Common mistakes that broke Launchpad’s browser compatibility14”

 Many developers don’t want to support older browsers, they say it is a waste of time.
 Curtis Hovey argues that most of the time an attitude like that only shows the complainer is inexperienced: if you understand the problem most of the time it’s not so hard to fix it.
 Often fixing the problem is even easier than writing an exception for old browsers.
 A great read with some great tips for determining the exact problem and finding the right solution.
 A must read for all Web developers.